introduction image

 Best-selling authors including JK Rowling, Stephen King, Neil Gaiman, Jen Sincero and even Prince Harry, as well as many foreign publishers, have banned the publication of their books in Russia.
 Warner Brothers, Disney and Netflix have suspended services in the country.

 Boycotting might seem like a good answer to the current Russian regime, but it doesn’t really prove a point and it also helps brainwash kids, giving an unlimited power to propaganda.
-If the goal is to lead Russia’s population towards democracy, then cutting ties to international culture is not what should be done.

 It is well known that propaganda focuses on the easiest target: children, since they are flexible and suggestible.
 Influencing a grown-up, or even a teenager, requires a lot more work, due to the fact that they have a formed opinion on the world around them.